 The British Parliament reviewed two reports last summer.
 The first, an impressive 798-page tome written by researchers David Kilgour, David Matas and Ethan Gutmann, argues that the scale of China’s organ harvesting is far larger than previously imagined.
 Moreover, China’s official report of 10,000 annual transplants is “easily surpassed by just a few hospitals.”
 Over 6,000 transplants a year are apparently performed by the Tianjin First Center Hospital alone.
 The second report, released by the Conservative Party Human Rights Commission (CPHRC), The Darkest Moment: The Crackdown on Human Rights in China 2013-2016, calls for an international inquiry into China’s organ harvesting practices.
 Benedict Rogers, Deputy Chair and co-founder of the CPHRC called on the UK “to review and recalibrate its relationship with China.”

-, recently published a request from doctors asking that an article in a leading medical journal be retracted.
-Concerns over the wording in a Journal of Medical Ethics article by Dr. Yu-Tao Xiang et a
+Retraction Watch, online discussion and commentary blog of the non-profit Center for Scientific Integrity, recently published a request from doctors asking that an article in a leading medical journal be retracted.
+Concerns over the wording in a Journal of Medical Ethics article by Dr. Yu-Tao Xiang et al, ignited a heated debate.

 JME published a lively rebuttal by concerned physicians and ethicists who declare that the paper created “deliberate confusion and obfuscation about the numbers of organ transplantations occurring in China.”
 The authors also cite the lack of any new legislation banning the use of organs from executed prisoners, making it hard to believe that China has stopped the use of organs harvested from prisoners, including prisoners of conscience.